Frequently Asked Questions

 When you e-file 2290, the IRS will apply a digital watermark with the IRS e-file logo to your Schedule 1.
 This electronic Schedule 1 counts as your official proof of payment.

 Can I pay my 2290 tax to IRS with a credit card?

-No!
-The IRS will not accept credit and debit card payments.
+Yes!
+The IRS will accept credit and debit card payments.

 Regardless of the payment option you choose, you will still receive your stamped Schedule 1.

 If I choose to mail a check, can I still get my Schedule 1 today?

 Absolutely!
 When you e-file 2290, the IRS will provide you with a Stamped Schedule 1 even though they have not yet received your payment.